 Day 13 - The 4,000 Islands - by boat to Don Khone

-After a morning tour of some of the sites of Khong Island, we continue by boat through the 4,000 Islands – a stretch of the Mekong of truly outstanding natural beauty straddling the Lao/Cambodian border – to picturesque Don Khone.
+After a morning tour of some of the sites of Khong Island, we continue by boat through the 4,000 Islands – a stretch of the Mekong of truly outstanding natural beauty straddling the Lao/Cambodian border – to our day’s destination, picturesque Don Khone.

-Day 14 - Don Khone - Khonephapeng Falls and dolphins
+Day 14 - Don Khone - Khone Phapaeng Falls and dolphins

-Explore some of the serene islands by tuk-tuk, on foot and boat or kayak.
-Visit Southeast Asia’s largest waterfalls, the stunning Khonephapeng Falls, and with luck catch a glimpse of some of the rare freshwater dolphins which still inhabit this stretch of the river.
+Explore some of the serene islands by tuk-tuk, on foot and boat.
+Visit Southeast Asia’s largest waterfalls, the stunning Khone Phapaeng Falls, and with luck catch a glimpse of some of the rare freshwater dolphins which still inhabit this stretch of the river.

-Overnight: Khone Island Transport: Minibus, Boat, Meals: B, L,
+Overnight: Khone Island Transport: Boat, Tuk Tuk, Meals: B, L, D,

-Day 15 - Kratie - down the Mekong through northern Cambodia
+Day 15 - Preah Vihear - down the Mekong into Cambodia

 Continuing down the Mekong, we’ll follow the picturesque jungle-lined river into Cambodia and the remote town of Stung Treng.
-Here we’ll visit a traditional silk weaving workshop before continuing overland to the old French port of Kratie for our night’s accommodation.
-Afternoon to wander the bustling riverfront area.
+Here we’ll visit a traditional silk weaving workshop before continuing overland to Preah Vihear – another UNESCO-listed site – a dramatic 12th-century temple perched atop a sheer 600-metre escarpment!

-Day 17 - Phnom Penh - end of tour
+Day 17 - Siem Reap - end of tour